Another tag post for Book Tag Thursday!

 - Starting to feel overwhelmed like how I do sometimes?
 Take a hiatus!
-I wanted to slowly leave the blogging world when the lock-down lifted and my work life started to become intense.
-I would return home on some days, exhausted to the point of staring at walls, I couldn’t read (let alone blog) and no reading meant little content for the blog since I mainly do reviews.
+I wanted to slowly leave the blogging world when the lock-down lifted where I expected to be more busy with less reading time.
+No reading means no content for the blog since I mainly do reviews.
 It’s OK to take breaks.
 It doesn’t matter if you have to excuse yourself for a single weekend, a few days or a week, or even an entire month (or more!).
 It’s okay to only post once every few weeks.
 It’s okay if you can only make weekly bookish meme posts or only do review for the time being.
 Do what feels cozy to you and then come back.
 I sure do!
 Sometimes I just go poof!
 And that’s aaaalllright 👍

 - A little planning goes a long way!
 Occasionally, if I have a bunch of time-sensitive tasks, I start planning.
 (Say) If I have three books for tours that’s due a certain date, scattered throughout the month, I’ll start early and plan to read a set amount of pages a day.
 The same can go for blogging.
 A simple calendar is a great tool to keep track of when was your last posting date, when you want to sit down for the initial blog draft, when you want to sit for the editing, and heck, you can even schedule when you want to sit down to plan.
 I usually start scheduling at the head of the month on what posts I’m planning to put up for the month and it’s really helpful!